Family Violence in the Presence of Children

 The police attended and our client was subsequently charged with Recklessly Causing Injury and Unlawful Assault.
 The fact that the young children had observed the alleged assault on their mother was a significant aggravating feature of the case.

-Brent Casey acted on the client’s behalf at the Broadmeadows Magistrates’ Court.
+We acted on the client’s behalf at the Broadmeadows Magistrates’ Court.

 Through negotiations with the police, we were able to secure an agreement for a Family Violence Case Review to take place.
 This review concluded with the police ultimately making an application to withdraw all charges.
 This application was granted and all the charges were eventually struck out.